 For the degree of Doctor of Engineering (EngD), there should normally be two external examiners; one with an academic background and one with an industrial background.
 The industrial external examiner should be of sufficient seniority and experience to be able to assess the commercial or applied aspects of the research as reported in the thesis.
 Commercial confidentiality may restrict the choice of examiner; therefore it may be acceptable for the examiner to be an employee of the sponsoring company.
 However, the examiner must be sufficiently removed from the project to be genuinely independent and must have had no involvement in the conduct or planning of the research project.

-Where two external examiners are appointed, an appropriate person from the School/Division must be nominated to act as the host during their visit to the University.
+Where two external examiners are appointed, an appropriate person from the School/Division/Department must be nominated to act as the host during their visit to the University.

-Where there are two external examiners and no internal examiner, an independent chair must be appointed to oversee the examination (see section 8).
+Where there are two external examiners and no internal examiner, an independent chair must be appointed to oversee the examination and act as host (see section 10).

 Consideration should always be given to the availability of external examiners within the UK.
 However, where it is necessary to appoint an examiner outside of the UK as they are the most appropriate examiner for the field of research, the supervisor must seek approval from the PGR Director/Tutor before they submit the Nomination of Examiners form.